-Equity and Cultural and Linguistic Competence
+Cultural and Linguistic Competence and Equity

-The Thrive Center is dedicated to increasing the capacity of health and mental health, human services, and education systems to create, implement, and evaluate cultural and linguistic competence to address diversity, persistent disparities and equity.
+Thrive Center is dedicated to increasing the capacity of health and mental health, education, disability, and other human service systems to create, implement, and evaluate culturally and linguistically competent policy and practices that are responsive to diversity, mitigate entrenched disparities, and promote equity.
+Our teams deploy research-to-practice approaches to improve outcomes for communities disproportionately impacted by systemic inequities locally, nationally and globally.

 Current Research